-However, keep in mind that actions that you have taken to delay the process—such as requesting a continuance of a hearing or rescheduling an interview—will “stop the clock” and might add additional days to the time by which you are able to apply for a work permit.
-(See "How to Apply for a Work Permit While Awaiting an Asylum Decision" for more information.)
+However, keep in mind that any actions that you take to delay the process—such as requesting a continuance of a hearing or rescheduling an interview—will “stop the clock” and might add days to the time by which you are able to apply for a work permit.
+(See How to Apply for a Work Permit While Awaiting an Asylum Decision for more information.)

 Since you are legally authorized to remain in the U.S. while your asylum case is pending, you should be able to attend higher education classes as well, though you might not be eligible for certain internship or work study programs in which students in the U.S. on an F-1 student visa can participate.

-You can also move to another location within the U.S., but be sure to notify either USCIS or the Immigration Court of your change of address as soon as possible.
+You can also move to another location within the U.S. while your asylum application is pending, but be sure to notify either USCIS or the immigration court of your change of address as soon as possible.
 This may also delay the processing of your application or case.

 If your case is in immigration court, you will also need to file a Motion to Change Venue if you are moving outside the jurisdiction of that court.
 Consult with an immigration attorney to help you do this.